Early thin-disc assembly revealed by JWST edge-on galaxies: Comparison with previous high-z studies

 \citet{Elmegreen_2017} used \textit{HST} imaging in the F435W, F606W, and F814W filters, corresponding to a wavelength range of approximately $0.4$–$0.8~\mathrm{\mu m}$.
 Their sample includes 107 galaxies spanning redshifts $z = 0.5$–4, most with stellar masses between $10^{9.5}$ and $10^{10.5}~\mathrm{M_{\odot}}$.
 Within this sample, they distinguish between 35 spiral galaxies and 72 clumpy galaxies, with all spiral galaxies found at $z < 1.5$.
 To model the vertical structure of these galaxies, \citet{Elmegreen_2017} extracted only the vertical surface brightness profiles, without fitting the radial component or disc scale length.
 They accounted for PSF convolution using the line spread function.
 The authors report\footnote{The value reported by \citet{Elmegreen_2017} is 0.8 kpc, which we divide by two to correct for the difference between the $\mathrm{sech}^2(Z/z_0)$ profile they adopted and the $\mathrm{sech}^2(Z/2z_0)$ definition used in this work.} a median disc thickness of $0.4 \pm 0.07~\mathrm{kpc}$ within the redshift range $z = 0.5$–1.5.
 They find that scale height increases with galaxy mass for both morphological types across all redshifts, but no significant correlation is found between $z_0$ and redshift.

 \citet{2023-Hamilton-campos} analysed disc thicknesses over $z = 0.4$–2.5 using \textit{HST} imaging of the GOODS–South field at a fixed rest-frame wavelength of $0.46$–$0.66~\mathrm{\mu m}$.
 Their sample comprises 491 galaxies with stellar masses between $10^9$ and $10^{11}~\mathrm{M_{\odot}}$.
-They modeled the vertical profiles using a similar 1D $\mathrm{sech}^2$ function as \citet{Elmegreen_2017}, though without accounting for PSF convolution.
-They report\footnote{We divide their reported value of 0.71 kpc by two to account for the difference in the $\mathrm{sech}^2$ definition.} a median scale height of $z_0 = 0.36 \pm 0.18~\mathrm{kpc}$, finding no strong trend with redshift.
+They modelled the vertical profiles using a similar 1D $\mathrm{sech}^2$ function as \citet{Elmegreen_2017} and report\footnote{We divide their reported value of 0.71 kpc by two to account for the difference in the $\mathrm{sech}^2$ definition.} a median scale height of $z_0 = 0.36 \pm 0.18~\mathrm{kpc}$, finding no strong trend with redshift.
 They conclude that high-redshift galaxies are, on average, thinner than present-day discs, with the largest $z_0$ values occurring at lower redshifts.
-Their main conclusion is that thick discs form already thick and continue to thicken over time, with most of this evolution occurring after $z \sim 1$.
+Their main conclusion is that thick discs form already thick and continue to thicken over time, with most of this evolution occurring at $z \lesssim 1$.

-Figure~\ref{fig:Comparison} compares the median $z_0$ values obtained in this work with those from previous studies.
+Fig.~\ref{fig:Comparison} compares the median $z_0$ values obtained in this work with those from previous studies.
 The blue markers represent the median of our sample (excluding upper limits) in redshift bins matched to those used by \citet{Elmegreen_2017} and \citet{2023-Hamilton-campos}.
 The light grey diamonds show the results from \citet{2023-Hamilton-campos}, and the black circles indicate the medians from \citet{Elmegreen_2017}.